Groumy/Groumy.github.io/about.md

 I really love how, the Cypher System provides a great balance between simple rules, lazy GMing and heavy character options, but some of my players didn't rellay appreciate the system.
 Character creation simply offerred too many options.

-So right now the group have settled on The Black Hack.
-The rules are easier to digest for a group of old timers that don't hav
+So right now the group have settled on [The Black Hack](https://www.drivethrurpg.com/product/255088/The-Black-Hack-Second-Edition).
+The rules are easier to digest for a group of old timers that don't have that much time to play (_We play once a month or so_).

 I don't have that much time to play though, so I'm also an avid RPG reader.
 Yup, I love to read about new RPGs and inspire myself of their rules and settings.